Key Takeaways:

 A common mistake investors make is to compare bank rates with dividend yields.
 The cash rate is fully assessable whereas the dividend yield includes the imputation credits, so this tax concession should be taken into account.
 A 5% dividend yield would provide a similar return to a 7% bank rate.

-That is, investments are bought and sold at the investor's discretion rather than at the discretion of a fund manager.
+By investing directly into listed securities, the investor controls the tax consequences of that investment.
+Investments are bought and sold at the investor's discretion rather than a fund manager’s discretion.
 Capital gains and losses can be managed to suit the investor's tax position.

-Distributions from managed funds include realised and unrealised capital gains or losses as a result of the higher level of trading, and is displayed as 'total return' .
+In contrast, fund managers usually turn over stocks within their investment portfolios (particularly Australian Equity funds) regularly.
+Distributions from managed funds include realised and unrealised capital gains or losses and are displayed as 'total return'.
 The investor has no control over the tax management of these distributions.

 Access

-Benefits of managed funds
+Benefits of Managed Funds

 Structure

+Most managed funds are structured as unit trusts.
+When invested, the investor buys units in the fund.
 The unit price reflects the value of the fund's investments.
-If the value of the fund's investments rise, the unit price also rises.
-Conversely, if the value of the fund's investments falls, the unit price also falls.
+If the value of the fund's investments rises, the unit price also rises; if it falls, the unit price falls.

 Access